 Diodorus Siculus, Bibliotheca historica 1.34.7 = Agatharchides of Cnidus (~200 BCE?)
 Jacoby FGrH 2a 86 F, Fr.
 19 ll.
 89–92.
 (DNP claims he influenced Posidonius and cite fr.
 86)

 In the version Diodorus reports, the plant wasn’t brought with Kambyses from Persia.
-Instead it was introduced from Ethiopia by “the Persians” at the time Kambyses had conquered it.
-We don’t get an explanation why the introduced it, or even confirmation it was Kambyses himself who did.
+Instead, Kambyses and the Persians bring it to Egypt from Ethiopia.
+We don’t get an explanation why.

 ὁ κρανοκολάπτης ἐν ταῖς περσείας ὁρᾶται, ὡς Σώστρατος ἐν τῷ περὶ βλητῶν καὶ δακέτων. τὴν δὲ περσείαν φασίν, ἣν ῥοδακινέαν καλοῦσιν, ἀπὸ Αἰθιοπίας εἰς Αἴγυπτον μεταφυτευθῆναι. Βῶλος δὲ ὁ Δημοκρίτειος ἐν τῷ περὶ συμπαθειῶν καὶ ἀντιπαθειῶν Πέρσας φησὶν ἔχοντας παρ’ ἑαυτοῖς θανάσιμον φυτὸν φυτεῦσαι ἐν Αἰγύπτῳ, ὡς πολλῶν μελλόντων ἀναιρηθήσεσθαι, τὴν δὲ ἀγαθὴν οὖσαν, εἰς τοὐναντίον μεταβαλεῖν ποιῆσαί τε τὸ φυτὸν καρπὸν γλυκύτατον